 Use a modern inventory system and equipment to avoid inaccurate data.

 Implementing a cloud-based inventory system should be the first step to avoid discrepancies and allow transparency.
 It is not only time-consuming to keep track of items using pen and paper, but it can also lead to errors.

-Hence, it’s most beneficial to use a POS or inventory system that changes inventory levels automatically as you push up your sales, so you don’t have to worry about updating your database manually.
+Hence, it’s most beneficial to use a POS or inventory system that changes inventory stock levels automatically as you push up your sales, so you don’t have to worry about updating your database manually.

 Another recommendation is that you can make use of RFID technology.
 It enables merchants to monitor and search for items using a handheld scanner.
 Using RFID makes monitoring faster and easier for inventory managers to track down the items and their stock availability status.

 Manually checking items takes too much time and costly if it allows errors to happen.
 Also, these strategies are useful if you have multiple locations as they will enable you to manage various warehouses from a single primary location.